-Under David's management the Aerodrome has been under a continuous programme of development ever since, culminating in the construction of the four storey Tower building, completed at the end of 2016.
+Under David's management the Aerodrome has been under a continuous programme of development and improvement, with the four storey Tower building completed at the end of 2016.

 Aerodrome Manager Chris Brown

-Chris has been with Turweston Flight Centre for over 22 years.
+Chris has been with Turweston Flight Centre since 1994.
 He is a qualified Pilot (PPL), First-Aider, Fire Officer, Air/Ground Radio Operator, Fuel Bowser Driver, Database Operator, and Chap-in-the-Tower.

-Chris, together with assistant Robin, is responsible for organising all the aviation-related activities, from first contact by radio or phone through to the all-important ground handling services such as runway inspections, manoevering aircraft in and out of hangars and refuelling.
+Chris is responsible for organising all the aviation-related activities, from first contact by radio or phone through to the all-important ground handling services such as runway inspections, manoeuvring aircraft in and out of hangars and refuelling.

-Tanya is the first line of contact for anything non-aeroplane related such as events, venue hire, units for lease, filming, photography, customer service and bookings for aerodrome operations during the British Grand Prix.
-She is also in overall charge of The Flight Deck Café.
+Tanya is the person to contact for anything non-aeroplane related such as events, venue hire, filming, photography, customer service and bookings for aerodrome operations during the British Grand Prix.

 Tanya has been with the company since 2004.